Heterogeneous Acceleration Pipeline for Recommendation System Training: The Hotline Accelerator

-The Reducer performs sparse length sum element-wise operation using an array of simple arithmetic units.
-It reduces multiple embedding rows a table into a single vector (embedding pooling operation) and stores the result in embedding vector buffer.
+The Reducer performs a sparse-length element-wise sum operation using a simple arithmetic unit array.
+It reduces multiple embedding rows into a single vector through a pooling operation and saves the result in the Embedding Vector Buffer.